Understanding Tax & Property

 Over £1,500,000

-No SDLT is payable for first-time buyers purchasing up to £425,000.
+No SDLT is payable for first-time buyers making a purchase of up to £425,000.
 The relief also applies to the first £425,000 for purchases up to £625,000.
-No relief is available for first-time buyers spending more than £625,000 on a property.
+There is no relief available for first-time buyers spending more than £625,000 on a property.

 The higher rates apply to purchases of additional residential properties in England and Northern Ireland.
 The higher rate does not apply to individuals who own only one residential property, irrespective of the intended use of the property.
 There are also some other limited reliefs from the surcharge.